 The problem with this God thing, the problem in Gervais’ demand for proof, is a demand for the impossible.
 One cannot prove It, Him, Her.

-Since the enlightenment and the advent of Science, the ushering in of rationality and materialist reductionism, the human mind has worshipped at the altar of proof.
+Since the enlightenment, the advent of Science and the ushering in of rationality and materialist reductionism, the human mind has worshipped at the altar of proof.
 Anything invisible is fantasy, hallucination.
-And the confidence in this scientific viewpoint is bulletproof.
+The confidence in this scientific viewpoint is bulletproof.

 God is an illusion.